andre0341/convert-images/README.md

-# convert-images
+# Short Description (TLDR) Convert Images
 This project is a Python-based GUI tool for converting image files, including HEIC, to JPG format.
 It provides an intuitive interface for directory selection, image preview, and batch conversion.

-# Image Converter - Convert HEIC to JPG
+# Image Converter - Convert HEIC, JPG, PNG, WEBP to JPG, PNG,
 ## Overview
 This is a Python application with a graphical user interface (GUI) built using `tkinter` and `Pillow`.
 The tool allows users to select a directory, preview image files, and convert them (including HEIC format) to JPG with ease.